capprogram/2022bootcamp/git-tutorial/06-remotes-in-github.md

 Once the nickname `origin` is set up, `git push origin master` will push the changes from our local repository to the repository on GitHub (but don't type it yet)

 You can now push to the respository on github.
 Note we omit the `-u` in the github instructions because using `-u` assumes you won't change the branches you are pushing/pulling.
 In fact you will want to use branches to get the full power of git.
+You may have an authentification failed error if you haven't created a github personal token.
+It's an extra factor of security to keep your code private.
+Follow the steps here if you get an error trying to do the next step: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ```
 $ git push origin master